dudasc/send-sms-message/README.md

 # send-sms-message
-Send a SMS message from AWS Lambda with python.
+Send a SMS message from AWS Lambda with python and Twilio.